 Unicef and Clarks, the leading children's shoe retailer, have been in partnership since 2007.
 In that time, Clarks have contributed to transforming children’s lives through shoeSHARE (formally known as Shoe Biz), gathering old or unwanted shoes at collection points in more than 450 Clarks stores nationwide.
 For every tonne of shoes, a donation is made to Unicef which goes towards education programmes around the world.
 To date, the partnership has raised just over £700,000!

-More than 67 million children of primary school age are still not in education.
-This is more than the population of the UK!
+More than 58 million children of primary school age are still not in education.
+This is just under the population of the UK!
 Clarks are helping Unicef to ensure that more children are able to go to school and have everything they need to have a brighter future.

 Four of the Clarks team visited Zambia in October 2011 to see first hand the work that Unicef are doing with help from ShoeShare.